 \section{Discussion}

-Decades of theoretical and computational research have sought to explain how and why hippocampal place cells (HPCs) and grid cells (GCs) emerge.
-These models address the question ``What do they encode?”
-But an equally important question is ``Why does the brain encode?”
-One answer is that animals develop and maintain place and grid representations to support intrinsically motivated navigation, enabling access to resources critical to survival, such as food, water, and shelter.
-Thus, we take the perspective: \textit{given the known phenomenology of GCs and HPCs, how might they be wired together to support intrinsically motivated navigation?}
+Decades of theoretical and computational studies have explored how hippocampal place cells (HPCs) and grid cells (GCs) arise, addressing the question “What do they encode?”
+An equally important question is “Why does the brain encode?”
+We suggest that place and grid representations evolved to support internally driven navigation toward vital resources such as food, water, and shelter.
+Thus, we ask: \textit{given their known phenomenology, how might HPCs and GCs be wired to support internally driven navigation?}

-Previous studies show that HPCs are linked to memory and context but have localized spatial representations lacking the relational structure needed for planning.
-In contrast, the periodic lattice of GCs supports path planning by generalizing across environments, but weak contextual tuning limits direct recall of GC patterns from sensory cues.
-Rather than viewing GCs and HPCs as parallel spatial representations, we propose that GCs and spatially modulated cells (SMCs), reflecting sensory observations, form parallel, independent localization systems, each encoding different aspects of space.
-HPCs then link these representations through auto-association, enabling recovery of one when the other fails and providing a higher-level, abstract spatial representation.
+Previous studies show that HPCs are linked to memory and context but exhibit localized spatial maps that lack the relational structure required for planning, while the periodic lattice of GCs supports path planning and generalization yet exhibits weak contextual tuning that limits direct recall from sensory cues.
+We propose that GCs and spatially modulated cells (SMCs) form parallel localization systems encoding complementary aspects of space: GCs provide metric structure and SMCs reflect sensory observations.
+HPCs link these systems through auto-association to enable bidirectional pattern completion.
+We built a single-layer RNN containing GCs, HPCs, SMCs, and a planning subnetwork to test whether this coupling enables three key capabilities: (1) recall of GC patterns from contextual cues, (2) generalizable GC-based planning to novel routes, and (3) reconstruction of sensory experiences along planned paths, eliminating the need for direct planning on HPC or SMC manifolds.